 7. Plant potatoes correctly

-Place a 3-4 inch layer of loose soil, heavily amended with compost, in the bottom of the container.
+Place a 3-4 inch layer of loose soil, amended with compost, in the bottom of the container.
 (Roll down sides of container if desired).
 Potatoes prefer slightly acidic soil.
 Use a soil blend made for acid-loving plants or amend soil with an acid mix fertilizer according to package directions.

-As potatoes sprout, cover the sprouts when they are about 6 inches tall.
+As potatoes sprout, cover the sprouts halfway when they are about 6 inches tall.
 Continue this process until the top of the container is reached at which point the plant will continue to grow without being covered up.

 8. Don’t let potatoes dry out